Grand Junction, Colorado Population 2019

 The region that is now Grand Junction was originally inhabited by the Ute tribe.
-In 1881, the tribe was removed from the land by the government so that it could be settled by Europeans.
+In 1881, the tribe was removed from the land by the government so that Europeans could settle it.
 A plot of land was purchased by George Addison, a man from Pennsylvania.
 In 1882m Grand Junction was established and was incorporated as a town.

 From the time of settlement, the economy revolved around farming, cattle and fruit orchards.
-In fact, the first vineyard was planted during its early history following European settlement.
+The first vineyard was planted during its early history following European settlement.
 This resulted in more vineyards and later led to the nickname “Colorado Wine Country.”